 The results of this paper show that firms with a higher ratio of outside or non-executive directors invest in long-term capital more actively.
 In addition, this paper shows that the relative length of the term served by top management has a greater effect on risk-taking activities than the president ownership ratio.
 We then analyze the differences in effects between firms with one outside director and those with more than one outside director.
-The results show that firms with more than one outside director promote risk-taking activities more actively, but those with one outside director do not.
+The results show that firms with one outside director do not.
 Also, we examine the relationship between outside directors and risk-taking activities under different situations (a firm's age and a firm's business opportunities).
-The results show that firms of older age or with higher business opportunities with only one outside director do not invest in long-term capital more aggressively, while firms with higher business opportunities with more than one outside director promote risk-taking activities.
+The results show that firms of older age or with higher business opportunities with only one outside director do not invest in long-term capital more aggressively, while firms with higher business opportunities with more than one outside director promote risk-taking activities with efferts aggressively.

+activities.
 Finally, we calculate the trends of sales and operating income in the consequent five years to examine the effects of risk-taking activities.
 The results show that firms with more than one outside director have a higher growth ratio than those with no outside director or only one outside director.